How to build a great website for your restaurant

 Organize your menu efficiently, clearly divided into categories that suit your brand.
 For example, if you have a quick service restaurant, you might be more interested in creating product-specific categories, whereas if you offer gourmet cuisine, you can use a more traditional division of starters, main dishes, desserts...

 Make sure that the ingredients for each dish are clearly listed as in your pos system for delivery business, and that you include information about allergens, dietary requirements, etc.

 Include professional photographs of your dishes to wow your customers, and make sure that these pictures give a realistic image of portion sizes.

 Your menu is the centerpiece of your site, so pay special focus to this task.
-When you’re putting it together it’s a good time to ask yourself: in your opinion, what makes a good restaurant website?
+When you’re putting it together it’s a good time to ask yourself: in your opinion, what makes a good restaurant website design?
 Draw inspiration from moodboards on Pinterest and by paying attention to what you like and dislike from other restaurant websites.

 Win clients over with design and functionality